MaanasKejriwal/Streamlit/README.md

 ## Walkthrough of the Repository

+- chatbotmain.py:
+This is our main file.
+It is the python program containing all the functions, and is launched when the app is run.
+It extracts all the required details from the other supplementary file, and is the backbone of the app.

+- chatbot_train.py:
+This file contains the training code for the chatbot.
+It does not need to be run again, and is attached for reference.

+- logReg_model.pkl:
+The trained ML model for heart diagnosis is contained within this pickled file.

+- logReg3_model.pkl:
+The trained ML model for diabetes diagnosis is contained within this pickled file.

+- Mental_Health_model5.pkl:
+The trained ML model for mental health diagnosis is contained within this pickled file.

+- model.h5:
+The trained ML model for the chatbot is contained within this pickled file.

+- Ashoka_Final.ipynb:
+It contains the visualisations, models, and cleaning of the datasets

 ## Inspiration & Aim

-As a very personal project for all of our team members, we worked hard in developing a realistic solution for our elderly.
+As a very personal project for all of our team members, we have worked hard in developing a realistic solution for the elderly members of our society along with the rural sections of India.
 With personal experience and understanding how our own grandparents struggle with technology, we approached the project while keeping this in mind and understanding the actual needs of those who face technical difficulties.

-A result of the RedBricks Hackathon 2022, this project aims to assist the elderly with their preliminary diagnosis and factors affecting Heart Diseases, Diabetes, Common Illnesses and Mental Illness through a simplistic, intuitive and easy to comprehend UI.
-Along with this, we aim to spread awareness about these diseases through the program.
-Furthermore, it also helps the rural population in recognising illnesses that might turn fatal if ignored or untreated.
+A result of the RedBricks Hackathon 2022, this project aims to assist the elderly with their preliminary diagnosis and factors affecting Heart Diseases, Diabetes, Common Illnesses and Mental Illness through a simplistic, intuitive and easy to comprehend UI.Furthermore, it also helps the rural population in recognising illnesses that might turn fatal if ignored or untreated and reach the nearest docotor in emergencies.
 In such a way, the program guides those who don't have sufficient facilities for a checkup.
-Primarily, our intention is to help the users in case of any emergency or help them recogise these illnesses as a premptive measure to fight it.
+Primarily, our intention is to help the users in case of any emergency or help them recognise these illnesses as a premptive measure to fight it.
 We accomplish this through a comprehensive yet simple questionnaire along with a straightforward chatbot trained with thousands of entries from official databases.

-## Problem Definition
+## Problem Definition & Code Functionality

-Identifying key health indicators that significantly affect heart diseases so that we can detect and prevent the factors having the greatest impact.
-1) What risk factors are most predictive of heart disease risk?
+Our Code aims to solve 4 main problems and provides the perfect streamlit interface for that
+1) Using an AI Trained Chatbot to converse with elderly patients and diagnose illnesses through symptoms provided
-2) Can we use a subset of the risk factors to accurately build a webapp that can predict whether an individual has heart disease?
+2) Used a dataset of the risk factors to accurately build a webapp that can predict the probability of an individual getting heart disease?
+3) Building a machine learning model to accurately build a webapp that can predict the probability of an individual getting diabetes?
+4) Building a machine learning model using logistic regression that can predict the probability of an individual being susceptible to mental health problems.

 ## Datasets